 The above variant types were polymorphic, allowing further refinement.
-When writing type annotations, one will most often describe fixed variant types, that is types that can be no longer refined.
+When writing type annotations, one will most often describe fixed variant types, that is types that cannot be refined.
 This is also the case for type abbreviations.
 Such types do not contain < or >, but just an enumeration of the tags and their associated types, just like in a normal datatype definition.